GaloisInc/BESSPIN-GFE/README.md

 .
 The paths in component.xml are relative to its parent directory (i.e. `$GFE_REPO/chisel_processors/xilinx_ip/`).
     *  Note that the component.xml file contains a set of files used for simulation (xilinx_anylanguagebehavioralsimulation_view_fileset) and another set used for synthesis.
 Make sure to replace or remove file entries as necessary in each of these sections.

     *  Vivado discovers user IP by searching all it's IP repository paths looking for component.xml files.
 This is the reason for the specific name.
 This file fully describes the new processor's IP block and can be modified through a gui if desired using the IP packager flow.
-It is easier to start with an example component.xml file to ensure the port naming and external interfaces match those used by block diagram.
+It is easier to start with an example component.xml file to ensure the port naming and external interfaces match those used by the block diagram.

 3. Add your processor to `$GFE_REPO/tcl/p1_mapping.tcl`.
 Add a line here to include the mapping between your processor name and directory containing the component.xml file.
 This mapping is used by the `p1_soc.tcl` build script.
 ```bash